Same-sex marriage in Germany: First and second Schröder governments

 On 17 July 2002, the Federal Constitutional Court upheld the act as constitutional.
 The court found, unanimously, that the process leading to the law's enactment was constitutional.
 The 8-member court further ruled, with three dissenting votes, that the substance of the law conforms to the Basic Law (Grundgesetz, the German Constitution), and ruled that these partnerships could be granted equal rights to those given to married couples.
 The initial law had deliberately withheld certain privileges, such as joint adoption and pension rights for widows and widowers, in an effort to observe the "special protection" which the Constitution provides for marriage and the family.
 The court determined that the "specialness" of the protection was not in the quantity of protection, but in the obligatory nature of this protection, whereas the protection of registered partnerships was at the Bundestag's discretion.
 On 12 October 2004, the Bundestag passed the Registered Life Partnership Law (Revision) Act (Gesetz zur Überarbeitung des Lebenspartnerschaftsrechts), increasing the rights of registered life partners to include, among others, the possibility of stepchild adoption and simpler alimony and divorce rules, but excluding the same tax benefits as in a marriage.
 The law took effect on 1 January 2005.

 Merkel governments

 In July 2008, the Constitutional Court ruled that a transgender person who transitioned to female, after having been married to a woman for more than 50 years, could remain married to her wife and change her legal gender to female.
 It gave the Bundestag one year to effect the necessary change in the relevant law.
 On 22 October 2009, the Constitutional Court ruled that a man whose employer had given him and his registered partner inferior pension benefits on account of him not being married was entitled to the same benefits he would receive were he and his partner married and of opposite sexes.
-The court's decision mandated equal rights for same-sex registered couples not just in regard to pension benefits, but in regard to all rights and responsibilities applying to married couples.
+The court's decision mandated equal rights for same-sex registered couples not just regarding pension benefits, but across all rights and responsibilities applying to married couples.
 On 25 October 2009, the new CDU/CSU-FDP coalition released its government programme, promising to repeal the tax inequality between same-sex life partners and opposite-sex married couples to comply with the Constitutional Court's ruling.
 However, the government programme did not mention adoption rights.